Project-OSRM/osrm-backend/docs/nodejs/api.md

 ### table

-Computes duration tables for the given locations.
+Computes duration table for the given locations.
 Allows for both symmetric and asymmetric tables.
+Optionally returns distance table.

 **Parameters**